What are the cast of Love Actually doing now?

 Ejiofor played Keira Knightley's husband Peter, blissfully unaware of his best man's feelings for his wife.

 Ejiofor has had a meteoric rise to fame since Love Actually, starring in The Martian, 2012, and Doctor Strange, as well as receiving an Oscar nomination for his lead performance in 12 Years A Slave.
-He can be seen in two big Disney films this year, voicing Scar in The Lion King remake and playing Conall in Maleficent: Mistress of Evil.
+He also voiced Scar in 2019's The Lion King remake and played Conall in Maleficent: Mistress of Evil, while other recent roles include Doctor Strange in the Multiverse of Madness, Venom: The Last Dance, and the TV adaptation of The Man Who Fell to Earth.

 Olivia Olson (Joanna)